mhuang74/googleads-rs/README.md

 [![api-docs](https://docs.rs/googleads-rs/badge.svg)](https://docs.rs/googleads-rs)

-Current Version 0.5.0
+Current Version 0.5.1

 A gRPC client library for Google Ads API, generated automatically from the API definition files.

-Provides `GoogleAdsRow.get(path: &str)` accessor method to easily retrieve fields selected in GAQL
+I use it for my [mcc-gaql](https://github.com/mhuang74/mcc-gaql-rs) command line tool to run Google Ads Query Language queries across large number of MCC-linked accounts.

+There may be more elegant ways to pull query results from GoogleAdsRow in a reflection-like manner.
+I couldn't figure it out.
+So I hand-crafted a `GoogleAdsRow.get(path: &str)` accessor method for fields which I need.

 ## Example